Self-Training Guided Disentangled Adaptation for Cross-Domain Remote Sensing Image Semantic Segmentation: Related Work

 Semantic segmentation is a classical computer vision task, which plays an important role in many real-world applications.
 Fully convolutional networks (FCN)~\cite{FCN} first proposes an end-to-end deep learning architecture for semantic segmentation.
 From then, many notable generalized segmentation networks~\cite{SegNet, DeeplabV3, PSPNet, DANet, CCNet, CGNet, BiSeNetV2, SegFormer} are directly applied and fitted in well on RS images.
-With the development of RS technology, remote sensing image semantic segmentation gradually becomes popular research topic.
-Compared to natural scene images, remote sensing images contain more specific detailed information like element boundary and corner, irregular shape, etc. Moreover, large geographical coverage and confusing geographical elements on RS images causes large intra-class variance and inter-class similarity.
-On solving these problems, many novel and strong RS segmentation networks are proposed.
-Li \textit{et al.}~\cite{RSSeg-AMDF} propose a novel adaptive multi-scale deep fusion (AMDF) ResNet to fuse multiple hierarchy features in an adaptive manner.
-With abundant and discriminative feature extraction, AMDF-ResNet achieves high-level performance.
-Nogueira \textit{et al.}~\cite{RSSeg-DMSeg} propose an efficient dilated network, which improves the network by exploring the multi-context features.
-Besides exploiting the effective information on multiple features, some works focus on integrating attention mechanism into RS segmentation networks. \cite{RSSeg-Relation, RSSeg-SCAttNet, RSSeg-SSAtNet} utilize spatial-wise and channel-wise attention modules, which can overcome confusing recognition by capturing long-range spatial relationships and selecting more important channels. \cite{RSSeg-ERN, RSSeg-EANet, RSSeg-MSBANet, RSSeg-BSNet} all pay attention to boundary parsing.
-These edge-sensitive architectures offer an inspiring perspective on enhancing the understanding of more complex geographical elements in pixel-wise.
+Compared to natural scene images, remote sensing images contain more specific detailed information like element boundary element corner, irregular shape, etc. Moreover, large geographical coverage and confusing geographical elements on RS images cause large intra-class variance and inter-class similarity.
+On solving these problems, many novel and strong RS segmentation networks are proposed. \cite{RSSeg-AMDF} propose a novel adaptive multi-scale deep fusion (AMDF) ResNet to fuse multiple hierarchy features in an adaptive manner.
+With abundant and discriminative feature extraction, AMDF-ResNet achieves high-level performance. \cite{RSSeg-DMSeg} propose an efficient dilated network, which improves the network by exploring the multi-context features.
+Besides exploiting the effective information on multiple features, some works focus on integrating attention mechanisms into RS segmentation networks. \cite{RSSeg-Relation, RSSeg-SCAttNet, RSSeg-SSAtNet} utilize spatial-wise and channel-wise attention modules, which can overcome misunderstanding by capturing long-range spatial relationships and finding important channels. \cite{RSSeg-ERN, RSSeg-EANet, RSSeg-MSBANet, RSSeg-BSNet} all pay attention to boundary parsing.
+These edge-sensitive architectures offer an inspiring perspective on enhancing the understanding of complex geographical elements in pixel-wise.